tomaszrykala/LloydsTechTest/README.md

 The Sample demostrates clear separation of concerns, by splitting Use Cases into dediccated classes, covered with Unit Tests.

-It uses a Repository as its data source, which injected into the Use Case, streams the data as a Kotlin Flow.
+It uses a Repository as its data source, which injected into the Use Case, publishing the data as a Kotlin Flow.

-The data becomes an observable State, the changes in which the UI reacts to, and recomposes as needed.
+The data becomes an Observable State, the changes in which the UI reacts to and recomposes, as needed.

-Benefitting from the Android's ViewModel characteristic, the UI survives Configuration Changes.
+Benefiting from the Android's ViewModel characteristic, the UI survives Configuration Changes.

-When a Config Change occures while a network call is being made, that call is cancelled and restarted on start. (?)
+When a Config Change occurs while a network call is being made, that call is cancelled and re-launched on start.

 After a call has been made, the call is not restarted, and the state is resumed.